-Release the young crop trees by eliminating adjacent trees whose crowns are touching that of the crop tree.
-Also, cut or kill climbing vines on or near the crop tree.
+Release the young crop trees by eliminating adjacent trees whose crowns are touching those of the crop trees.
+Also, cut or kill climbing vines on or near the crop trees.
 Competing trees are usually cut with chainsaws.
 Released trees should be exposed to full sunlight and free-to-grow overhead on at least three sides (hopefully four).